Applying for ETIAS With a Criminal record: A Guide

 Many times, ETIAS does not require you to state your convictions that happened over ten years ago.
 It is often between four to ten years.
 However, terrorism is a different case.
 If you have a previous criminal conviction of up to 20 years ago, you must report it.

-No, you will not need ETIAS in 2022.
-Rather, it will become functional from 2023.
+Yes, you will not need ETIAS in 2025.
 Every person travelling to any region within the European Union will have to apply for ETIAS online before travelling.
-It is not limited to any age grade and will remain valid for 36 months.
+It is not limited by age and will remain valid for 36 months.
 It can also expire if the holder’s passport expires.
+ETIAS is linked to your passport.
+It is due to be effective in summer 2025, and with a transitionary period it will likely become a requirement from 2026.
+It is recommended though, especially if you have a criminal record, to apply for ETIAS as soon as the system becomes effective.
+You can subscribe to our newsletters, get in touch with our lawyers or call our team to stay up-to-date with changes as they come in.